Uday21223/SALES_ANALYSIS_POWER_BI/README.md

 1. **Software Used**: Power BI Desktop.
 2. **Data Modeling**: Star schema design for optimized reporting.

+ ## NOTE :

+I have uploaded all the files, datasets, workbook, icons above.
+Feel free to use this Project's resourses for your next Project.
+If you like this Project and Dashboard give it a Star or just tell me.
+It'll make me feel Good :-)<br>

 ## 📬 Contact Information

 Thank you for visiting my project!
 If you have any questions or need further assistance, please feel free to reach out: